Can A Home Be Sold After A Failed Inspection in [market_city]

 Negotiating with Buyers After an Inspection in North Carolina

-A failed inspection needs strategic communication and flexibility when negotiating with purchasers.
-Buyers are generally wary of the repairs’ scope and cost.
+A failed inspection needs strategic communication and flexibility when negotiating with buyers.
+They are generally wary of the repairs’ scope and cost.
 Transparent negotiations can change the game for North Carolina sellers.
 Share the inspection report with potential purchasers, discuss the faults, and list any repairs you will make.
 Repair credits or price reductions may appeal to buyers seeking direct cost savings.

 Understanding buyers’ priorities aids bargaining.
 Safety hazards like obsolete electrical systems or plumbing may be addressed first before suggesting compromises on less important issues.
 Being willing to address important safety issues might help you negotiate by showing buyers that you are committed to making the home safe and habitable.